tableau/server-client-python/docs/api-ref.md

 Name  |  Description
 :--- | :---
 `site_item` | The settings for the site that you want to create.
-You need to create an instance of `SiteItem` and pass the `create` method.
+You need to create an instance of `SiteItem` and pass it to the `create` method.

 **Returns**